shycopney44/W_S5M3_Project/README.md

     </div>
     ```

-    ❗ Note that because of the styles applied in `styles.css`, some paragraphs will be hidden from view and you will have to find them in Chrome Dev Tools!
+    ❗ Note that because of the styles applied in `styles.css`, some paragraphs will be hidden from view and you will have use Dev Tools to see them!

 7. **To make the cards behave like the ones in the mock**, inside `buildLearnerCard` add a listener for click events on the card that does the following: